-After successful advertising, which we hope will attract many applicants, instructor(s) will be informed of every applicant to the program after March 1.
+After successful advertising, which we hope will attract many applicants, instructor(s) will be informed of every applicant to the program (and there must be a minimum of 10 applicants at this phase for the program to run) after March 1.
 Faculty will be e-mailed the applications for their programs and must read through applications and recommend the students best suited for their programs, ranking students for a waitlist as necessary.
-If the program does not have the minimum number of applicants to run, the application will stay open and you may continue to recruit students.
 The Dean of YSS holds the final authority on all admissions decisions.